Ingredients Needed

 For the Umami Paste:

-- 2 fresh red chillies, roughly chopped (deseed if preferred)
+- 2 fresh red chillies, chopped (deseed if you like)

 - 4 garlic cloves, peeled